jundalisay/superblist/content/en/superphysics/principles/chapter-11.md

 - writing, etc

-{{< q a="Socrates" >}}
+{{< q a="Socrates" c="The Republic by Plato Simplified, Book 7, Chapter 4" >}}
-<p>Dialectic alone goes directly to the first principle.
+Dialectic alone goes directly to the first principle.
 It is the only science which does away with hypotheses in order to make her ground secure.
 By her gentle aid, she lifts up the eye of the soul which is literally buried in an outlandish slough.
 She uses as handmaids and helpers the sciences in the work of conversion.
 Custom calls them sciences.
 But they should have some other name implying greater clearness than opinion and less clearness than science.
-We called this "understanding".</p>
+We called this "understanding".
-<cite>The Simple Republic by Plato Book 7, Chapter 4</cite>
 {{< /q >}}